amandamata/amandamata.github.io.dev/content/en/post/queue-csharp-sqs.md

 <br/>

 ## Publisher
-What is a publisher?
+What is a Publisher?

-A publisher it's a service that gonna get the information that something changes and sends to the queue a request.
+A publisher is a service that detects changes or events and sends a message to a queue.
+In the context of the example discussed in the previous post about queues, the publisher resides within an API.
+For instance, after creating a new user, the publisher sends a message to the queue to notify other parts of the system about this event.

-In the example used in the queue post, the publisher is inside the API, and after a new user was created the request was sent to the queue.
+Now that we have our setup ready, let's proceed to create the publisher.

-So with everything configured, it's time to create the publisher.
+For simplicity, this example will focus solely on the publisher component.
+You can later integrate this implementation into your API as needed.

-In order to simplify, the example here it's gonna be only the publisher, then you can take the implementation and use it in your API.
+We will use a Console Application for this demonstration.

-We're gonna use a Console App
+Open your terminal or command prompt and run the following command to create a new folder named `publisher`:

 Create a new folder:
 ```shell